• Skip to main content

 An eggs benedict casserole with runny eggs, drizzled with hollandaise sauce.

-Notes
+Recipe Notes

 We love this hollandaise recipe from Serious Eats.
 It’s easy, fast, and comes out perfectly every time.

-Nutrition Information
+Nutrition Facts

 « Olive Oil Gingerbread Cake

-Cranberry Orange Whiskey Punch »
+Cranberry Orange Whiskey Sour »

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!